-There are a range of options that have been developed for 14-19 year olds to help you to increase your progression, such as study programmes, which combine academic or vocational qualifications, and functional skills with work experience and other activities to help you to develop employability skills, confidence and progression.
-There are also Supported Internships, which are becoming increasingly popular for those with additional needs.
+There are a range of options that have been developed for 14-19 year olds to help you to increase your progression, such as study programmes, which combine academic or vocational gualifications, and functional skills with work experience and other activities to help you to develop employability skills, confidence and progression.
+There are also Supported Internships, for young people aged 16-24 with learning difficulties or learning disabilities, who want to get a job and need extra support to do this, providing work experience, training, and gualifications.